phern/nomanskyfishbot/README.md

   * Change difficulty setting for fishing to Auto

-  * Keep window at top left of screen on main monitor

   * Equip fishing rig and make sure the indicator is clearly visible

   * Run the bot and refocus NMS window